| A village schoolmaster is not unaccustomed to door-rappings;

 a test nearly equal to that of the giant bamboo in

+Ceylon.
 After completing the Malay Peninsula I had planned

 to visit Java and Borneo; but having found in the Malay